Facebook Security Settings Access Code shows you how to retrieve your security code to access your account, save your browser session and more.

-Step 1 ) The following image Enter Security Code to Continue tells you that if you don’t enter a security code you will not be able to log into your Facebook account.
+Step 1 ) The following image Enter Security Code to Continue lets you know that if you don’t enter a security code in the field provided, you will not be able to log into your Facebook account.

-- Click on Can’t find your code? link to view all the options to get the code.
+- Click on Can’t find your code? link to view the options available to get the code.

 - Click on Continue button once you have entered the security code.

 Step 2 ) The following image shows you a window with a few options to retrieve your code or get help.
 If you don’t have an App installed in your Smartphone click on Text me a security code link.

 Step 3 ) The following image Remember Browser gives you two options, Save Browser or Don’t Save the browser session into the a cookie that gets deposited into the browser temp folder.
 This lets the browser know about your previous session next time you decide to log into your account.
 What this means is that you don’t have to type the security code again.

 Note: If you delete your browser cache you will have to type your new security code again to access your account.